Do me a favor.

 So, the big question is, how can you harness the awesome power of pets to put a spotlight on your small business’ social media accounts?
 Well, the answer to that question is both simple AND fun!

-You use your pets in your marketing.
+You use your pets in your marketing to get likes on social media.
 Boom. #petsofsmallbusiness

 On an unrelated topic, here is a photo of my pug, Noodles.